jklurfeld/CSC120-A5/README.md

 Now that each part is working individually, assemble them together inside the `Scarecrow` class!

 ### Step 3: Adding the banner.
 Once your Scarecrow is looking good, now it's time to add a decorative `Banner` that we can customize with a message.
-Unline the other classes representing parts of the `Scarecrow`, the `Banner` class **will** have a constructor which will take a `String` as a parameter that contains the message we want to print on the banner.
+Unlike the other classes representing parts of the `Scarecrow`, the `Banner` class **will** have a constructor which will take a `String` as a parameter that contains the message we want to print on the banner.
 You can stylize the banner however you like, but it should **resize** to fit the message.
 For example:

 ```
    ****************************